deep-spin/spec/README.md

 restrict the embeddings vocabulary to the corpus vocabulary for all downloaded corpus, use the script `scripts/reduce_embeddings_model_for_all_corpus.sh`.

-    b) Download the already restriced-to-vocab glove embeddings with the script `download_restricted_glove_embeddings.sh`.
+    b) Download the already restricted-to-vocab glove embeddings with the script `download_restricted_glove_embeddings.sh`.

 Here is how your data folder will be organized:
 ```